-- to have acquired knowledge of the terminology, principles, main techniques, and of the historical evolution of the discipline of global political economy (knowledge and understanding),
+- to have acquired knowledge of the terminology, principles, main techniques, and the historical evolution of the discipline of global political economy (knowledge and understanding),

 - to have acquired the ability to understand theoretical and applied aspects conveyed by the textbook and complementary readings (knowledge and understanding),

-- to be able to use the methods of global political economy and international macroeconomics to analyse socio-economic issues related to globalization, to evaluate the available forms and possibilities of international cooperation, as well as to understand the current debate on economic policies in the international and in regional contexts (applying knowledge and understanding),
+- to be able to use the methods of global political economy and international macroeconomics to analyze socio-economic issues related to globalization, evaluate the available forms and possibilities of international cooperation, as well as to understand the current debate on economic policies in the international and in regional contexts (applying knowledge and understanding),

-- to analyze effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),
+- to analyze the effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),

-- to be able to identify rooms for manoeuvre available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),
+- to be able to identify rooms for maneuver available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),

-- to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),
+- to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and the possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),